scmanjarrez/autoauditor/README.md

 - python3-dev
 - python3-venv

-> Tested on Ubuntu 18.04
+> Tested on Ubuntu +20.04 and Debian 11

 If groupsig is required:
 - build-essential